jenkinsci/acceptance-test-harness/README.markdown

 ### Running one test
 You can run a single cucumber test by pointing to a test scenario in terms of its file name and line number like `bundle exec cucumber features/freestyle_build.feature:6`

-If someone knows how to run a single `test/unit` test case, please update this document.